Millennium Giant: 1950-1959

-He was first called to the Royal Blue colours in September 1951 at Leeds United and soon cemented a permanent place in the first team and in 1953 established his place in Everton folklore.
+He was first called to the Royal Blue colours in September 1951 at Leeds United - incidentally the last time Everton won a League match at Elland Road! - soon cemented a permanent place in the first team and in 1953 established his place in Everton folklore.

 The Blues were enduring one of only four-ever seasons outside the top division in 1952-53, when they embarked upon a stirring FA Cup run.